 Anyone can invest.

-You don’t need to be a financial expert or watch the stock market each day to be a successful investor.
-There’s people who play hard and those who play smart.
-If you have dozens of other important tasks to worry about, you won’t have time to watch the stock market.
+You don’t need to be a financial expert or watch the stock market daily to be a successful investor.
+Some people play hard, and others play smart.

-Even people who invest for a living aren’t always able to beat the market.
+Even people who invest for a living only sometimes beat the market.
 Beating the market means investing in a stock (company) and making a profit.
 An investor’s goal is to buy low and sell high.

 So how do you invest smartly?